OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/60.media/6001.articles/2025-07-15-blog-building-iioT-ecosystem.md

     - blogs
 ---

 The utilities industry is undergoing rapid digital transformation, with Industrial IoT (IIoT) deployments at the heart of modern infrastructure.
-To ensure scalability, security, and long-term interoperability, open standards like the Open Mobile Alliance’s Lightweight M2M (LwM2M) protocol are increasingly essential.
+To ensure scalabil, security, and long-term interoperability, open standards like the Open Mobile Alliance’s Lightweight M2M (LwM2M) protocol are increasingly essential.
 <!--more-->

 ### Why LwM2M?